 Lensabl is one of those rare companies that has a unique pitch.
 How you feel about that pitch will sell you or lose you within seconds.
-It doesn’t sell glasses; it sells new lenses for your old glasses.
-It makes our list of the best eyeglasses online.
-However, if you're looking for new frames, opt for one of the other services on the list such as Felix and Iris or FramesDirect.
+What are we talking about?
+The fact that Lensabl doesn’t sell glasses - it sells new lenses for your old frames, which makes it a different prospect to other brands in our guide to the best eyeglasses online.

-But if you’ve forked out for a designer pair or special frames for sport, it might be wise to protect your investment by keeping your lenses current and sharp.
-The site is simple but effective, and some of the lenses are available at a decent discount.
+If you’ve forked out for a designer pair of frames, it's wise to protect your investment by keeping your lenses current and sharp.
+The Lensabl site is simple but effective, and some of the products are available at a decent discount.

 Lensabl review: How it works

 - Box sent to ship back

 Lensabl’s proposition is to take your old frames and fit brand, shiny new lenses into them.
 It sends you a box to ship your old glasses back.
 You order your lenses and two weeks later your glasses boomerang their way back to you.